maximilianh/pubMunch/README.md

     pubCrawl -du myCrawl/pmids.txt

+The PDFs should be in the subdirectory myCrawl/files.
+Error messages are in myCrawl/pmidStatus.txt.
+Metadata is in a sqlite and a tab separated file.

-Convert crawled PDFs to text
+Convert crawled PDFs to text:

     mkdir myCrawlText
     pubConvCrawler myCrawl myCrawlText

-Maximilian Haeussler, max@soe.ucsc.edu

 # BUGS to fix: